hpcc-systems/HPCC-Platform/esp/src/test-ui/tests/framework/documentation/DesignDocument.md

 - errorLogger: This public static variable stores a logger instance used for logging error messages.
 - specificLogger: This public static variable stores a logger instance used for logging specific messages based on the provided level (debug or detail).
+- num_errors: A counter to keep a count of total numbers of errors generated in the error log file.
+- num_exceptions: A counter to keep a count of total numbers of exceptions generated in the exceptions log file.

 **Methods:**